esp-rs/book/src/troubleshooting/espflash.md

 If you want to use `espflash`, you need to specify an appropriate bootloader image using `--bootloader`.
 You can find the bootloader in `target/<your MCU's target folder>/<debug or release depending on your build>/build/esp-idf-sys-*/build/bootloader/bootloader.bin`

-### If you are building an `esp-hal` based project

-Make sure your HAL ([ESP32](https://docs.rs/esp32-hal/latest/esp32_hal/), [ESP32-C2](https://docs.rs/esp32c2-hal/latest/esp32c2_hal/))
-is configured to the correct crystal frequency.
-To do this, you must disable the default features and enable `xtal-26mhz` (besides the other default features).

-When flashing, you need to specify an appropriate bootloader image using `--bootloader`.
-Currently, you will need to build this bootloader using an `esp-idf` based project (Rust or C based should work equally, we recommend a project set up with [esp-idf-template](https://github.com/esp-rs/esp-idf-template)).